R-romero/pagar.me-challenge/README.md

 - Encryption_key

 ## Usage
-A simple `npm start` should set everything up.
+A simple `npm install / start` should set everything up.

 ## Layout
 Based on Responsive Shopping Cart with no tables.